djeada/Numpy-Tutorials/notes/3_vector_operations.md

 [ 6 10  7]
 ```

-Explanation:

 - `np.add(arr_1, arr_2)` performs element-wise addition of `arr_1` and `arr_2`.
 - The resulting vector `[6, 10, 7]` is obtained by adding each corresponding pair of elements: $9 + (-3) = 6$, $2 + 8 = 10$, and $5 + 2 = 7$.
-- **Practical Use Case:** Vector addition is used in aggregating multiple data sources, such as combining different feature sets in data preprocessing.
+- Vector addition is used in aggregating multiple data sources, such as combining different feature sets in data preprocessing.

 #### Scalar Multiplication

 Scalar multiplication involves multiplying each element of a vector by a scalar (a single numerical value), effectively scaling the vector's magnitude without altering its direction.